 Compare and Order Canadian Money | Printable Worksheets

-As money enjoys a tremendously important place in human life, we ought to prepare children of grade 2, grade 3 and grade 4 to be able to understand, deal with, and manage money in their everyday life.
+As money enjoys a tremendously important place in human life, we ought to prepare children of grade 1 through grade 5 to be able to understand, deal with, and manage money in their everyday life.
 From the simplest task of counting the coins in their piggy banks to a seemingly-tricky affair of choosing between two stores that sell the same product, there's a desperate need for kids to know their money in and out.
-Our Comparing and Ordering Canadian Money Worksheets are great help, as they help children compare, count, and order money using oodles of activities inspired from real life.
+Our comparing and ordering Canadian money worksheets are a great resource, as they help children compare, count, and order money using oodles of activities inspired from real life.
+Kick into gear with our free worksheets!

 This bunch of printable exercises seeks to effect an immediate improvement in kids' money skills.
 Using one of the comparison operators, they calculate the money in the pouches and compare the amounts.